 Explore the terroir of Barolo, the King of wines!
 From Alba to Monforte, from Serralunga to La Morra, we’ll be cycling through scenic ridges and groomed vineyards, amazing landscapes and quiet b-roads.
-And of course we won’t miss lunch in a traditional osteria and a superb tasting in the estate of a master winemaker.
-A savoury hilly ride a stone’s throw from Torino.
+And of course we won’t miss a traditional lunch and the superb tasting in a local winery.
+A savoury hilly ride in the heart of Langhe, a stone’s throw from Torino.

-The bike tour is free tip-based, it takes place all year on request.
+The cycle tour is free to join.
+It takes place all year on request.
 Please book in good advance

 Duration: 8 hours